sstadick/pixi-build-backends/docs/backends/pixi-build-mojo.md

 - **Type**: `Array<String>`
 - **Default**: `[]`

-Additional globs to pass to pixi for including more than just mojo files in the build.
+Additional globs to pass to pixi to discover if the package should be rebuilt.

 ```toml
 [package.build.configuration]